 (s) Electronic Signatures.
 Party A confirms, and Party B acknowledges, that Party A uses a computer-based system to execute certain Confirmations and that each such Confirmation executed by Party A by means of an electronically-produced signature shall have the same legal effect as if such signature had been manually written on such Confirmation and that each such Confirmation shall be deemed to have been signed for the purposes of any statute or rule of law that requires such Confirmation to be signed.
 The parties acknowledge that in any legal proceedings between them respecting or in any way relating to this Agreement, each party expressly waives any right to raise any defense or waiver of liability based upon the execution of a Confirmation by Party A by means of an electronically-produced signature.
 This provision shall apply to all Confirmations outstanding as of the date hereof and executed by Party A by means of an electronically-produced signature, and to all Confirmations in respect of Transactions entered into between Party A and Party B after the date hereof.

-(t) Optional Termination.
-Section 6 is hereby amended by adding the following as a new subsection (f):

-“(f) Optional Termination.
-Either Party may, upon _____ ( ) days written notice to the other Party, terminate a Transaction by designating to such other Party the termination date for this Transaction.
-In the event a Party exercises its right of optional termination hereunder, the provisions of Section 6(e)(i)(3) shall apply to the Transaction and a Settlement Amount shall be calculated based upon the average of four quotations from Reference Market-makers selected and agreed to by the Parties.
-The Settlement Amount calculated pursuant to this subsection (f) shall be payable as provided in Section 6(e)(i)(3) assuming that the party electing to terminate is the Defaulting Party.
-The provision herein that the Calculation Agent selects the Reference Market-makers is limited solely to this Optional Termination election and will not affect termination under this Agreement for any other reason.

 Part 6.
 Additional Provisions For Commodity Derivatives Transactions.

 (a) The 1993 ISDA Commodity Derivatives Definitions, as amended, supplemented, replaced or modified from time to time, (the “Commodity Definitions”) are incorporated by reference in this Agreement and the relevant Confirmations with respect to “Transactions,” as defined by the Commodity Definitions, in commodities, except as otherwise specifically provided in the relevant Confirmation.
 All terms used in this Part 6 that are not otherwise defined shall have the meanings given to them in the Commodity Definitions.